MVladislav/ansible-cis-ubuntu-2204/README.md

   - is configured, but not in deep tested _(default ufw is used from section 4.1)_
 - section :: 4.3 **Configure iptables**
   - is configured, but not in deep tested _(default ufw is used from section 4.1)_
+- section :: 5.3 **Pluggable Authentication Modules** :: 5.4 **User Accounts and Environment**
+  - could be tested deeper, base tests are performed and for secure only used for fresh os install

 ## Requirements